 The school’s EP will concentrate on:

-The school receives around 30 hours of targeted intervention and support throughout the year, though we can request more.
+The school receives up to 30 hours of targeted intervention and support throughout the year, though we can request more.
 The service has proved particularly beneficial in developing staff awareness around SEMH, engaging pupils in learning and improving children’s behaviour.